facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

 2. Employed Military Retirees Making Excess Contributions to a Roth IRA

 There is an income limit for contributions to a Roth IRA.
-If you're a retired Senior Military Officer or NCOs and are working, there is a pretty good chance you're over the limit.
+If you're a retired Senior Military Officer or NCO and are working, there is a pretty good chance you're over the limit.
 If you then make contributions to a Roth IRA, you have excess contributions, and those contributions are subject to an annual excise tax.
 You can avoid the excise tax if you withdraw the contributions and the earnings on them prior to filing your tax return (extensions included).

 In order to avoid this problem, stop Roth IRA contributions at the beginning of the year you retire from the military.
 If your income ends up under the limit at the end of the year, you can make the contributions.
 If your income is over the limit, you have other options (like the Back-door Roth Conversion).